 Marina is the Chief Operating Officer of Foundation for Jewish Camp, following a 30+ year high-profile career in banking.
 She served most recently as the Global Head of New Business Development for BNY Mellon, where she successfully managed large teams in complex and competitive environments.
 She was consistently recognized and promoted for her ability to profitably grow her businesses, develop strong client relationships, and develop, coach, and mentor talent within her organization.
 Marina also serves on the board of the JCC Manhattan, and has worked with Romemu on its finance and operations.
 Marina received her BA degree from Barnard College/Columbia University and MBA from New York University.
 She lives in NYC with her husband Andrew and they have two grown sons.New York, NY

-Rabbi Joshua Ratner serves as the director of the Jewish Community Relations Council of Greater New Haven and as Associate Rabbi of the Joseph Slifka Center For Jewish Life at Yale University.
-Josh served as the rabbi of Congregation Kol Ami in Cheshire, CT, from 2012-2014.
+Rabbi Ratner oversees JLens advocacy in the corporate and investment arena on social, environmental, and Israel-related concerns.
+He previously served as the director of the Jewish Community Relations Council in Connecticut, the Associate Rabbi at Yale University, and the Rabbi at Congregation Kol Ami in Cheshire, CT, from 2012-2014.
 Ordained by the Jewish Theological Seminary in May 2012, he was a Joseph Neubauer Fellow and also earned a Master’s Degree in Midrash and a Certificate in Pastoral Care.
 During rabbinical school, Josh worked as a Public Policy Fellow for the Rabbinical Assembly and as a Rabbinic Fellow for the Jewish Council for Public Affairs.
 He also received training in congregation-based community organizing, traveled to Mexico as part of an American Jewish World Service Rabbinical School Delegation, and was part of the original rabbinical student cohort of CLAL’s Rabbis Without Borders fellowship program.
 Josh was an attorney for five years prior to entering rabbinical school.
 Rabbi Ratner believes that Judaism offers unique language and wisdom for addressing environmental stewardship and food justice.
 He has been inspired by Hazon’s successes, particularly with its food conferences, CSAs, and Shmita consciousness-raising, and looks forward to helping Hazon continue to play a leading role in articulating a compelling vision for Jewish sustainability and immersive experience.
 Josh is married to Dr. Elena Ratner and they are the proud parents of Dimitri, Eli, Gabby and Sasha.New Haven, CT

 Sandra M. Rocks is Counsel at Cleary Gottlieb Steen & Hamilton LLP in New York City, where she represents various financial industry participants in connection with asset-based financing and derivative transactions.
 Sandy received a B.A. from Susquehanna University and a J.D. from Columbia University.
 She is very active in bar association and related activities and has authored or co-authored many articles (and a book) and is a frequent speaker at industry-sponsored educational programs, both domestic and international, all having nothing to do with the environment.
 She is, however, careful to recycle everywhere and always carries her own non-disposable coffee mug.
 Sandy is a member of the Board of Trustees of Susquehanna University (and its executive committee), a member of the Board of Advisors of Gonzaga University School of Law’s Commercial Law Center and a member of the Panim el Panim Social Justice/Social Action Task Force of Congregation B’nai Jeshurun on Manhattan’s Upper West Side.
 She has lived on the Upper West Side for over 30 years, where she raised two children (Benjamin Plum and Deborah Plum).
 Sandy became a Hazon-nik in 2001 when she went on the very first New York ride, and after intermittent participation has joined every other ride since 2010 – also helping on the recruiting committee in 2011 and the New York ride committee in 2012.New York, NY